What is Pupil Premium?

 What should I do if I think my child may be eligible for the Pupil Premium Grant?

 Please ask at the office if you would like any further information.
-Mrs Hall or Mrs Fullbrook will be very pleased to support you.
+Mrs Vignaux or Mrs Stephenson will be very pleased to support you.

 For more details of how this grant is spent please click on the Pupil Premium PDF Links below: